CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-crafted, concise skill that provides clear, executable commands for creating a Gmail filter.
-Its main weakness is the implicit step of extracting the LABEL_ID from step 2's output and substituting it into step 3, which could cause confusion.
-Adding a brief note about this substitution and basic error handling would make it excellent.
+Its main weakness is the workflow gap around the LABEL_ID placeholder—users need to know to substitute the actual label ID from step 2's output into step 3's command, and there's no error handling guidance.

 Suggestions